Education in Bosnia and Herzegovina: Primary education

 Primary education in Bosnia and Herzegovina is compulsory and free for all children from ages 6 through 15 and lasts for nine years in three three-year cycles (ages 6–9; 9–12 and 12–15).
-This system was first adopted in 2004, as a replacement for the old eight-year primary education system, offered to children from ages 6 through 14 in two four-year cycles (ages 6–10 and 10–14), which is however still valid for children who began education before 2004 and also in some regions after that date.
+This system was first adopted in 2004, as a replacement for the old eight-year primary education system, offered to children from ages 6 through 14 in two four-year cycles (ages 6–10 and 10–14), which was however still valid for children who began education before 2004 and also in some regions after that date.

 Secondary education

 Secondary education in Bosnia and Herzegovina is also free.
 It is provided by general and technical secondary schools, where studies begin at the age of 15 (or 14, as part of the old education system) and last for three or four years.
 Most children in Bosnia start school when they are six years old and finish high school when they are eighteen or nineteen.
 Students who have graduated from general secondary schools (Gimnazija) get the Matura and opt to enroll in any faculty or college after passing a qualification examination given by the institution while students who graduated from technical schools get a diploma.